PingOne Advanced Identity Cloud

 To impersonate means to pretend you are someone else when performing a job or duty.

-Use impersonation for token exchange when it is not necessary to maintain separation between the user and the client.
+Use impersonation for token exchange when it is not necessary to maintain separation between the end user and the client.

-The client obtains a subject token with the user’s authorization.
+The client obtains a subject token with the end user’s authorization.
 It exchanges this token for a new token it can use directly to access a protected resource.
 Due to the risk of identity theft, allow token impersonation across trusted systems only.

 To try token exchange with impersonation, refer to Demonstrate impersonation.